• Haiti In Crisis: Political Transition Urged

 Shield of the Americas SummitThe 2026 Shield of the Americas Summit signaled a strategic shift by prioritizing regional security and economic partnerships in the Western Hemisphere, though it left specific strategies for countering Chinese influence largely unaddressed.
 On March 7,2026, President Trump hosted the inaugural Shield of the Americas Summit in Doral, Florida.
 Perhaps intended to replace the decades-running Summit of the Americas, the gathering marked the beginning of a new regional security architecture and offered insights into how the President may plan to operationalize his "Americas First" policy.

-The Caribbean American Heritage Foundation of Texas (CAHFT) Celebrate its 2026 Fourteenth (15th) Annual Back-To-School Drive - Benefiting The Caribbean
+The Caribbean American Heritage Foundation of Texas (CAHFT) Celebrate its 2026 Fifteenth (15th) Annual Back-To-School Drive - Benefiting The Caribbean

 CAHFT Fifteenth Annual Back-To-School Drive